 - Complete 40 hours of direct community engagement with local literacy initiatives each semester.

-Responsible for providing oversight and direction for the strategic development, implementation, and assessment of leadership and civic engagement initiatives within the Student Organization Resource Center.
+- Responsible for providing oversight and direction for the strategic development, implementation, and assessment of leadership and civic engagement initiatives within the Student Organization Resource Center.
 Advises Volunteer ETSU.
 Coordinates the Alternative Breaks Program and ETSU Votes Program.
-Serves as the Student Affairs Division liaison to other campus department and community organizations regarding leadership education, service-learning, community service, and civic engagement activities.
+Serves as the Student Life and Enrollment Division liaison to other campus department and community organizations regarding leadership education, service-learning, community service, and civic engagement activities.